 - Glycine.
 Glycine helps to lower body temperature.
 And as we know, it is a signal for our body to get ready for sleep.

 All of these natural supplements can be effective for beating insomnia.
-Still, the latter one, namely, CBD is worth a little more attention.
+Still, the latter one, namely, CBD oil for insomnia is worth a little more attention.
 According to the research available and numerous customers’ reviews, this is a top-notch insomnia help solution of a natural and organic compound that may be helpful not only with insomnia but with some other related mental health challenges.